pleasehiremesrs/hello_world_2/README.md

-# hello_world_2
+## Baby's first program!!
-My first project!
-A simple little thing to print Hello World and sanity check.
+I'm such a great programmer surely I know how to write a Hello World program >>>:)